top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/20-intermediate-design-document-distributed-estimation.md

 We send on bot A

-We recieve on all othee bots
+We recieve on all other bots

 We deserialize and post to teamAin